duarteocarmo/duarteocarmo.com/content/pages/about.md

 In my free time you can probably find me learning about new gadgets, [programming in python](https://github.com/duarteocarmo), [reading](https://github.com/duarteocarmo/my-personal-zen), [taking photos](https://instagram.com/duarteoc), and running.

-If you wish to know more about my career, or you are interested in hiring me please browse [my resume](/cv.pdf).
+If you want to know more about my career, or you are interested in hiring me please browse [my resume](/cv.pdf).

 To get in touch, just email me: me@duarteocarmo.com